pcaversaccio/xdeployer/README.md

 };
 ```

 The parameters `constructorArgsPath` and `gasLimit` are _optional_.
-The `salt` parameter is a random value (32 byte string) used to create the contract address.
+The `salt` parameter is a random string value used to create the contract address.
 If you have previously deployed the same contract with the identical `salt`, the contract creation transaction will fail due to [EIP-684](https://github.com/ethereum/EIPs/issues/684).
 For more details, see also [here](#a-note-on-selfdestruct).

+> [!IMPORTANT]
+> Please note that `xdeployer` computes the UTF-8 byte representation of the specified `salt` and computes the `keccak256` hash, which represents the 32-byte `salt` value that is passed to [CREATE2](https://eips.ethereum.org/EIPS/eip-1014).

 _Example:_